- Clinical science

 - Administer supplemental oxygen and perform basic airway maneuvers.

 - Urgent anesthesia and/or ENT consult if the airway is compromised

-- Prepare for difficult airway and surgical airway as a backup.
+- Prepare for a difficult airway and surgical airway as a backup.

 - If histamine-mediated angioedema is suspected or the etiology is unknown: Administer standard therapy with antihistamines and steroids.